7manni/Intro_App/README.md

 3. Open the project in Xcode.
 4. Build and run the project using the Xcode simulator or a connected iOS device.

-If you have any questions or suggestions, please feel free to reach out.
+If you have any questions or suggestions, please feel free to reach out. (a loom video explaining the app will be uploaded)

 Happy coding!